Reveille (dog): Reveille V

 Reveille V (August 29, 1984 – June 25, 1999) Reveille V was a descendant of a championship purebred Rough Collie.
-She was chosen to be mascot from a pool of 2000 puppies because of her lineage and her marking.
+She was chosen to be the mascot from a pool of 2000 puppies because of her lineage and her markings.
 In December 1984, Reveille V was brought to the Texas A&M campus, and her first official appearance as mascot came at a basketball game on January 11, 1985.
 During her tenure, she attended every Texas A&M football game with one exception.
-During the 1987 corps trip, TCU officials refused to allow the Aggie mascot into the TCU stadium citing a regulation disallowing live mascots at home games.
-She attended many home basketball, baseball and volleyball games.
+During the 1987 corps trip, TCU officials refused to allow the Aggie mascot into the TCU stadium, citing a regulation disallowing live mascots at home games.
+She attended many home basketball, baseball, and volleyball games.
 A mischievous dog, Reveille V often stole erasers from chalkboards during class.

 In early November 1993, Reveille V underwent emergency surgery for gastric volvulus, which causes an animal's stomach to twist out of place.
 The surgery was successful, and she made a full recovery.
 Later that month she relinquished her spot as mascot to Reveille VI.
 For the next six years she lived with a local veterinarian and graduate of Texas A&M, Joe West.
 Reveille V was euthanized in June 1999 because she suffered from arthritis and a neurological disorder.
 Her funeral was delayed until September to enable students to attend.
 Over 3,000 students and alumni attended the funeral, which included "Taps", a prayer from a campus chaplain, and eulogies from her former handlers.
 Reveille V was initially buried at Cain Park on the Texas A&M campus, but her grave was relocated to the north end of Kyle Field once stadium renovations were finished.